BAC vs JPM Q1 2026 Earnings Call: Execution vs Fortress Caution

 Markets / investment bankStrong quarter, especially equities and trading, but still framed as part of a balanced franchise.Very strong CIB/Markets, but management stressed regulation is limiting balance-sheet growth in exactly the products clients want.

-Bull vs. bear matrix
+Bull vs. bear case

 BankBull case from the callBear case from the call